-FMCSA conducts compliance reviews, both comprehensive and period, of state CDL programs compliance with Parts 383 and 384 of the Federal Motor Carrier Safety Regulations (FMCSRs), specifically.
+FMCSA conducts compliance reviews, both comprehensive and focused, of state CDL programs compliance with Parts 383 and 384 of the Federal Motor Carrier Safety Regulations (FMCSRs), specifically.
 The results of the reviews are documented as compliance findings.
 Should a state have issues of noncompliance, the SDLAs are required by federal law to submit a Corrective Action Plan (CAP) to FMCSA describing the State's plans to return to compliance.
 Once the CAPs are completed, the SDLA must work with FMCSA to validate compliance.

-FMCSA uses the SCORE application to track state compliance issues.
-SCORE also facilitates storage and automated document exchange between SDLAs and FCMSA during compliance reviews.
-Documents may contain proof of compliance issues, CAPs, and certifications issued by the SDLA or FMCSA's review of the state's compliance with CDL regulations.
+FMCSA uses the SCORE application to track state compliance and deficiencies.
+SCORE also facilitates storage and automated document exchange between SDLAs and FMCSA during compliance reviews.
+Documents may contain proof of compliance, evidence of non-compliance, CAPs, and certifications issued by the SDLA or FMCSA's review of the state's compliance with CDL regulations.